Alaunus: Name

-The Gaulish theonym Alaunos stems from a Proto-Celtic form reconstructed as *Alamnos.
+The Gaulish theonym Alaunos stems from a Proto-Celtic form reconstructed as *Alamnos, which is also attested in the plural form in the ethnonym Alauni (Αλαυνοί) from Noricum.

 The etymology remains uncertain.
-It has been traditionally derived from the root *al- ('feed, raise, nurture'), and compared with the Latin alumnus ('nursling') and with names of rivers such as Almus in Moesia, Yealm (*Almii) in England, or Alme in Westphalia. *Alamnos could thus be translated as 'the Nourishing One'.

-A Gallic tribe named Alauni (Αλαυνοί) is also attested in Noricum, and linguist Xavier Delamarre has argued that the root alǝ-, meaning 'to wander', "would suit river names as much as ethnic ones".
-In this view, *Alamnos may be compared with the Celtic stem *alamo- ('herd'; cf. Old Irish alam, Welsh alaf), and the ethnonym Alauni rendered as the 'errants' or the 'nomads', contrasting with the name of the Anauni ('the Staying Ones').
+It has been traditionally derived from the root *al- ('feed, raise, nurture').
+On this basis, *Alamnos could be translated as 'the Nourishing One', and would be comparable to the Latin alumnus ('nursling') and, with a different suffix, to river names such as Almus (*Almos) in Moesia and Yealm (*Almā) in England.
+Alternatively, Xavier Delamarre has proposed deriving the name from the root alǝ- ('to wander'), which he argues would suit both river and ethnic names.
+In this view, *Alamnos may be compared with the Celtic stem *alamo- ('herd'), and the Alauni understood as the 'errants' or 'nomads', in contrast to the ethnonym Anauni ('the Staying Ones').

+The name Alaunos is at the origin of many place-names and hydronyms across Europe, including Aln in Northumberland, Alun (*alounos) in Wales and Allamps in Meurthe.
+A feminine form Alauna (from an earlier *Alamnā) can also be found in Alleaume (Manche) and several Allonnes (Eure-et-Loir, Maine-et-Loire, Sarthe).